typisttech/imposter-plugin/README.md

 Please [submit an issue](https://github.com/TypistTech/imposter-plugin/issues/new) and point out what you do and don't like, or fork the project and [send pull requests](https://github.com/TypistTech/imposter-plugin/pulls/).
 **No issue is too small.**

-## Change log

-Please see [CHANGELOG](./CHANGELOG.md) for more information on what has changed recently.

 ## Security Vulnerabilities

 If you discover a security vulnerability within this project, please email us at [imposter-plugin@typist.tech](mailto:imposter-plugin@typist.tech).
 All security vulnerabilities will be promptly addressed.

 ## Credits